 Ozark Trail Premium Backpack vs. YETI Hopper BackFlip Cooler

-Two popular choices are the Ozark Trail Premium Backpack and the YETI Hopper BackFlip Cooler.
-They may look slightly different, but their function is the same: to keep your food and drinks cool during a trip.
+They may look slightly different, but their function is the same: to keep your food and drinks cool during a trip and at the same time, make it easy to carry them around.

 Ozark Trail Backpack Cooler